unicorn777/algolia-assignment/README.md

 ## What's qyu

-qyu is an in-memory queue handling priority or popping jobs FIFO for same priorities.
+qyu is a non-blocking in-memory queue handling priority or popping jobs FIFO for same priorities.

 ## Events